jrballot/LPIC-304/Virtualization/README.md

 **Protection Ring**
 - Ring -1/0/1/2/3 from Most to Least Privileged
-  - -1: Used only on HVM/HAV
+  - -1: Used only on HVM/HAV - Normally is where your hypervisor will sit on.
   - 0: Kernel Mode/Land
   - 1: Not Used on normal OS, but used by Guest OS on Full Virtualization
   - 2: Not Used